 It employs charts, illustrations, and effects to highlight the data and conclusions.
 Developing along a vertical layout, users must click on specific points to access more information.

 There are many opportunities for user interaction, with a horizontal slide gallery and an interactive world map.
+This is one of those interactive websites that knows what it’s doing.

 The Largest Vocabulary in Hip Hop